-The Kuratel consists of the first, second and third curator.
+The Kuratel consists of the first, second, and third curator and a Kitchenmaster.
 The first curator is the nation’s outward face.
-They have many different duties, including representing the nation at various events on their own or in other nations, giving speeches on gasques, and bringing the nation’s action to the nations’ co-operation body.
+They have many different duties, including representing the nation at various events on their own or in other nations, giving speeches on gasques, and bringing the nation’s action to the nation’s cooperation body.
 The first curator also has contact with all active members and makes sure that they are happy.
 A major task is also the work with all of Småland’s nation’s scholarships.
-The first curator can be compared as a mixture between king and prime minister in the Sweden the example.
+The first curator can be compared as a mixture of king and prime minister in Sweden the example.

 The second curator takes care of the finances and is a driving force in contract negotiations, but also works a lot with the property itself.
 If something breaks, well then it is the second curator who calls someone who can fix it, unless they happen to be handy and can arrange it themselves.
 The second curator can be compared as a cross between a finance minister and a caretaker.

-In the 17th century, the university was quite skeptical of the nations’ and students’ loud activities.
-In order to gain a little more control over the nations, their existence was legitimized by establishing an Inspector – a professor from the university who, among other things, would be a link between the university’s management and the nations.
+In the 17th century, the university was quite sceptical of the nation’s and students’ loud activities.
+To gain a little more control over the nations, their existence was legitimized by establishing an Inspector – a professor from the university who, among other things, would be a link between the university’s management and the nations.

 The office of the inspector is still very much alive today.
-According to the statutes, the Inspector actually has quite a few commitments, but in practice they are involved in most major issues dealt with at the nation.
-The inspector shall promote the good of the nation, but also ensure that decisions taken do not contravene laws, regulations or the nation’s own statutes.
+According to the statutes, the Inspector has quite a few commitments, but in practice, they are involved in most major issues dealt with in the nation.
+The inspector shall promote the good of the nation, but also ensure that decisions taken do not contravene laws, regulations or the nation’s statutes.